 Breaking News: Sha’Carri Richardson will miss the Tokyo Olympics entirely after officials decided not to include her on a U.S. relay team.
 She previously lost her spot in the women’s 100 meters after failing a drug test for marijuana. https://t.co/IDLWDkcDgP— The New York Times (@nytimes) July 6, 2021

-American sprinter, Sha’Carri Richardson will miss the entire Tokyo Olympics after not being chosen for the U.S. relay team, but will make her return for the World Games in 2022.
-This past week, the 21-year-old was the topic of conversation everywhere due her suspension over a failed drug test for marijuana.
+American sprinter, Sha’Carri Richardson will miss the entire Tokyo Olympics after not being chosen for the U.S. relay team but will make her return for the World Games in 2022.
+This past week, the 21-year-old was the topic of conversation everywhere due to her suspension over a failed drug test for marijuana.

 When the news broke, it was reported that she would miss the 100m race, but there was still hope for the relay team.
 Unfortunately, last night, news broke that she was not selected for the relay team and will miss the Tokyo Olympics in its entirety.